akeneo/pim-helpcenter/content/md/what-is/what-about-reference-entities.md

 There are many types of product information such as text, images...
 Some information are shared between different products (such as the definition of care instructions, colors or brands).
-These shared information can be complex with their own attributes (eg a label, a logo, a description or photos for the brand).
+This shared information can be complex with their own attributes (e.g. a label, a logo, a description or photos for the brand).
-They may have dedicated pages on the e-commerce website (eg dedicated pages for each brand) or their information may enrich each product page (logo of the brand).
+They may have dedicated pages on the e-commerce website (e.g. dedicated pages for each brand) or their information may enrich each product page (e.g. logo of the brand).

 # A bit of vocabulary
 ## What's a reference entity?